edmundsj/gitNotes/docs/notes_chapter3.rst

 Git apparently stores files as "blobs", which I'm guessing are just some compressed version of the original file or something?

 A branch is nothing but a pointer that you can move around as you wish.
+I am adding a test hook here.